min2ha/ukwa-site/content/target/52837/index.en.md

   "subject": "UK General Election 2017"
 }

-# Independent Age: Making the UK a great place to grow old: Issues for the incoming Government

 Presents proposals on how the next government should tackle the neglected issue of population ageing